maythe4th

-In your company there is likely a data warehouse (or a plan for one).
+In your company there is likely a data warehouse or data lake.

-It should have been beautiful: the single source of truth, one place for every metric, a majestic temple where data would become insight.
+It should have been beautiful: the single source of truth, one place for every metric, a majestic temple where events would enter as chaos and exit as executive dashboards with tasteful gradients..

 Instead it became a bureaucratic moon base where data goes to be technically present but struggles to be useful.
 Orbiting out of reach of mere mortal users.